“The Word” (Λόγος) and the “Wilderness”

 in the history of the sons of Israel, the spoken Word “Davar” דָבָר, Λόγος is spoken in the desert.

-And this makes a lot of sense: God is the leader of the people.
+And this makes sense: God is the leader of the people.
 He led them in the desert (“midbar”) and spoke (“diber”) to them and gave them His commandments (“dibrot”).

 All branches of the root D.B.R meet in the story of Exodus.